 Bacopa can alter the effectiveness of these drugs or amplify their side effects.

-If you drink caffeine for its brain-boosting effects, know that bacopa may nullify them.
+If you drink caffeine for its performance-boosting effects, know that bacopa may nullify them.

 Bacopa has been found to lower sperm count in animals, but does not seem to affect testosterone or libido in humans.